rexcoleman/RexColeman_Cybersecurity_MachineLearning_Portfolio/README.md

 - **Description**: This project provides a comprehensive framework to help beginners in the field of data science understand and apply essential concepts and techniques.
 It uses the Kaggle Titanic dataset to illustrate the process of defining a problem, gathering and preparing data, performing exploratory analysis, modeling data, and evaluating model performance.
 - **Tools and Techniques**: The project employs a variety of tools and libraries, including Python, pandas, matplotlib, seaborn, scikit-learn, and XGBoost.
 Techniques covered include data wrangling, feature engineering, decision trees, ensemble methods, and hyperparameter tuning.
 It emphasizes a structured approach to data science problems, promoting critical thinking over mere application of algorithms.
 - **Impact**: This project highlights the importance of understanding the underlying principles of data science rather than just using libraries and algorithms.
 It provides a detailed framework that guides beginners on how to approach and solve data science problems systematically, thus bridging the gap between theoretical knowledge and practical application.
 - **Results**: The project demonstrates successful application of various machine learning algorithms to predict the survival of passengers on the Titanic, achieving an accuracy of up to 82%.
 It also provides insights into model selection, hyperparameter tuning, and the impact of different features on model performance.
-[Read More...](https://github.com/rexcoleman/Hybrid-Data-Science-Methodology-Titanic)

 ![Model results table](img/ModelMeasurementsPlot.png)

 *Figure 1: Model Accuracy - This plot shows train, validate and test model accuracies in Kaggle test accuracy order.
 The top four models (BaggineClassifier, BernoulliNB, XGBClassifier and EnsembleHardVoting) outperformed both hard and soft voting ensemble models.
 The Baseline Handmade Decision Tree model several other models.*